 As I closed the main door, I noticed that the marks weren’t in the sidewalk anymore but I had enough, I just needed to leave and I went quick back home, took a well-deserved shower and got myself ready for bed after recalling I had left the Soul Demonica book in there.

-I was exhausted and not in the mood to get back there right now, hell no! tomorrow is a new day and I will feel much better so after a couple of minutes I was gone, completely asleep.
+Lying in bed I started to worry, what if they find the book and the missing black curtain?
+But those thoughts didn’t last that long, after a couple of minutes I was gone, completely asleep.
+Exhaustion had overpowered me.

-I woke up in the middle of the night as usual I have a thirst that won’t let me back to sleep unless I quench it.
-I went downstairs, pour myself a huge glass of water and heading back to the room, I found my door closed which was strange, but I opened it and found myself sleeping, this wasn’t new to me so I just sighed and rushed my way back to my body to find out I couldn’t go any farther than the end of the bed.
+I woke up in the middle of the night as usual, I have a thirst that won’t let me back to sleep unless I quench it.
+I went downstairs, pour myself a huge glass of water and heading back to the room, I found my door closed which was strange, but I opened it and found myself sleeping, this wasn’t new to me so I just sighed and thought, I’m definitely astral projecting.
+Being witness to this affirmation, I rushed my way back to my body to find out I couldn’t go any farther than the end of the bed.

 I knew this wasn’t ok, it is known that when astral projecting you cannot stay any longer than sunrise out of your body.
-I had to figure out something, I cannot stay out of my body so only one idea got to my mind, head my way back to the house!
+I had to figure out something, I cannot stay out of my body so only one idea got to my mind, head my way back to the neighbor’s house!
 Damn this was risky but I might go unnoticed, get that book and return, besides the book could help me get back inside my body.

 Only one thing I fear, I’m not sure how much time I’ll be inside the house and I could go through the same situation I went last time, not the sexual encounter!
 (That was the highlight of the trip lol) but the amount of time I spent there; I need to make it back before sunrise.